Should I Invest In Ethereum Classic? Is It A Good Investment?

-Supporters of the new version Ethereum wanted to revert the hack and return the stolen funds, while supporters of the older version believed that Code is Law claiming that blockchains shouldn’t be manipulated regardless of the outcome.
+Supporters of the new version of Ethereum wanted to revert the hack and return the stolen funds, while supporters of the older version believed that ‘Code is Law’ claiming that blockchains shouldn’t be manipulated regardless of the outcome.

 Ethereum Vs. Ethereum Classic

 Ethereum and Ethereum Classic are very similar in terms of basic functionalities.
 Users can create smart contracts and dApps, as well as tokens for their projects.

 If you are new to the crypto sector, we should mention that Ethereum is the second-largest cryptocurrency with a market cap of $313,598,540,030 and a 24-hour trading volume of $26,282,517,615, at the time of writing.

 Ethereum is often considered the king of smart contracts.
 To provide an example, Ethereum facilitated the creation of leading coins like Binance Coin and crypto games like CryptoKitties and is now the leading DeFi platform.

 The Ethereum team also continuously upgrades Ethereum to improve scalability and user experience.

 And being the second-largest cryptocurrency and largest dApp and smart contract platform, they have no shortage of developers willing to work with them.
 This also means they can implement changes much faster than Ethereum Classic.

 Unfortunately, Ethereum Classic is incompatible with any new updates on the Ethereum network, including Ethereum’s transition to proof of stake.

 As such, according to experts, one of the main purposes of Ethereum Classic remains mainly in preserving the original Ethereum code and historical record.